 - So the independent assortment of genes discovered by Mendel does not always happen.

 - It’s only of concern when good and bad genes are linked.
 For example in the Drysdale sheep where we want the hairy fleece for carpets but it’s linked to horns in both sexes, which makes shearing and handling more difficult.

 - This is where certain genes are on the sex chromosomes.

 - Where the gene is carried on the larger X chromosome, both sexes will show it.

 - Where the gene is carried on the smaller Y chromosome, only the male (XY) will show the effect and it will be passed on from father to son.

 - It’s important to know if the sex-linked gene is dominant or recessive.

 - If the allele is dominant, every affected offspring will have an affected parent, ie it is seen in every generation.
-An example is severe rickets in humans.
+An example is a severe rickets in humans.

 - If the allele is recessive, the gene appears to skip generations.
 An example is red-green colour blindness in humans.

 - Sex linkage was used in poultry to sex day-old chicks instead of using vent inspection.
 A dominant ‘silver’ allele and a recessive “gold” allele were used, so the males were one colour and the females another.